asaba/VAMDC-VALD/doc/source/newnode.rst

     dictionary definition.
 These are examples of the "loop variables" mentioned in the table above and act as shortcuts to the nested data you are storing.

+    There are tools for getting started with writing these and for validiation once you are done at http://vamdc.tmy.se/dict/

 About the RESTRICTABLES
 ~~~~~~~~~~~~~~~~~~~~~~~~